The Primordial Inflation Explorer (PIXIE): Mission Design and Science Goals: Introduction

 Figure \ref{pixie_combined_sensitivity} compares selected cosmological signals to the median emission from astrophysical foregrounds at high Galactic latitudes.
 Cosmological signals at amplitudes of a few Jy~sr$^{-1}$ are 2--4 orders of magnitude fainter than the foregrounds at all frequencies.
 Detecting the cosmological signals requires both sensitivity and broad spectral coverage to distinguish the cosmological signals from competing foreground emission.

-The Primordial Inflation Explorer (PIXIE) is a proposed space mission to measure the spectrum and polarization of the cosmic microwave background and astrophysical foregrounds on angular scales of 1$^\circ$ and larger \cite{kogut/etal:2011, kogut/fixsen:2019, pixie_syserr:2023}.
+The Primordial Inflation Explorer (PIXIE) is a proposed space mission to measure the spectrum and polarization of the cosmic microwave background and astrophysical foregrounds on angular scales of 1$^\circ$ and larger \cite{kogut/etal:2011, pixie_calibration, pixie_syserr:2023}.
 Operating from the second Sun-Earth Lagrange point (L2), it would survey the entire sky in intensity and linear polarization at integrated sensitivity of a few Jy sr$^{-1}$ in 300 spectral channels from 28 GHz to 6 THz (Figure \ref{pixie_combined_sensitivity}).

-In this paper, we describe the PIXIE instrument and highlight the anticipated scientific results from its baseline 2-year mission.
+PIXIE was first proposed as a NASA medium-class Explorer in 2011 \cite{kogut/etal:2011}.
+Previous papers have described the PIXIE detectors \cite{nagler/etal:2016}, optics \cite{pixie_feeds_2015, pixie_feeds_2018}, calibration \cite{pixie_calibration}, and systematic error budget \cite{nagler_syserr_2015, pixie_syserr:2023}.
+In this paper, we review the PIXIE instrument design, describe changes since the initial 2011 mission concept, and highlight the anticipated scientific results from its baseline 2-year mission.
+Section \ref{sec:pixie_mission} describes the updated mission design, sensitivity, and foreground subtraction.
+Section \ref{sec:science_goals} reviews the principal science goals, updates the predicted sensitivity for cosmological parameters, and provides new forecasts for measurements of the cosmic infrared background, Galactic emission lines, and the star formation rate density at redshifts $z < 5$.
+Section \ref{sec:discussion} discusses the limitations of the single-FTS instrument configuration and outlines the sensitivity gains possible with a larger ``Super-PIXIE'' mission.
+Separate appendices detail the data sampling and interferogram apodization, outline the principal design features responsible for the sensitivity improvements relative to COBE/FIRAS, and present the full noise curves for the baseline PIXIE mission.